 Artists can often turn down the chance to analyze their art, and for the matter it’s often preferable, especially if the artist works by intuition.
 “Don’t be aware of what it means” could be the rallying cry of the instinctive; David Lynch, I’m sure, would co-sign.
 But Denis’ answer felt more honest than evasive.
 This was not the impishness of Lynch, or the cranky shield of someone like John Ford.
 In a strange way, the author’s stated uncertainty—in fact, her uncertainty about her uncertainty—left me feeling on some intuitive level that I knew the film more.

 She was, in short, a disarmingly open presence.
-In her responses, I couldn’t detect a trace of showmanship, and I mean that as a compliment.
-That is, there was no sense that she was playing to a crowd (though she had one), going for laughs (though she got some), or in general basking in the print-the-legend atmosphere that such events can engender.
+In her responses, there wasn’t a trace of showmanship, and I mean that as a compliment.
+That is, I didn’t sense that she was playing to a crowd (though she had one), going for laughs (though she got some), or in general basking in the print-the-legend atmosphere that such events can engender.
 She was there, simply, to be as candid as possible in a language that wasn’t quite her own.
 It also seemed that the busy publicity tour for High Life had taken a small toll.
-She arrived with a nasty cold—”I’m coughing and sneezing, I’m a terrible mess” was the first thing she said on stage—and she coughed through her initial answers until someone in the audience got up and handed her a cough drop, eliciting a very gracious “merci beaucoup!”
+She arrived with a nasty cold—”I’m coughing and sneezing, I’m a terrible mess” was the first thing she said on stage—and proceeded to cough through her initial answers until someone in the audience got up and handed her a cough drop, which elicited a very gracious “merci beaucoup!”

 The moderator presented her with the honor roll of directors she’d worked for before Chocolat, which included not only Jarmusch and Wenders, but Andrei Tarkovsky.
-He could have just as easily thrown in Dušan Makavejev, whose dangerous cult classic Sweet Movie—now there’s a background in transgressive cinema—was Denis’ first paid gig behind the camera when she was in her 20s.
+He could have just as easily thrown in Dušan Makavejev, whose dangerous cult classic Sweet Movie was Denis’ first paid gig behind the camera when she was in her 20s.
 “Working with all those directors was my way of living,” she said.
 And for a split second, the slightly atilt wording left me wondering whether she meant a professional track or spiritual sustenance before deciding, well, why not both?
 “I was not sure I would be able to be a director,” she explained.
 “I wanted to take my time, because I’m slow, and also because I really enjoyed being an assistant director.
 Totally enjoyed to work for certain directors.”

 She then added, quickly and without any audible self-consciousness, “Not with Andrei Tarkovsky…he was really horrible to work with.”
 (She had done casting on Tarkovsky’s The Sacrifice, and apparently he had “some cliche about French actresses” that didn’t sit well with her—no elaboration given or asked for).